 - In the case of redirection, the NRF shall return 3xx status code, which shall contain a Location header with an URI pointing to the endpoint of another NRF service instance.

+5.2.2.3.bb Partial NF (other than NRF) update to NRF

-To perform a partial update of the NF Profile of a given NF Instance, the NF Service Consumer shall issue an HTTP PATCH request, as shown in Figure 5.2.2.3.1-2.
+To perform a partial update of the NF Profile of a given NF Instance, the NF Service Consumer shall issue an HTTP PATCH request, as shown in Figure 5.2.2.3.bb-1.
 This partial update shall be used to add/delete/replace individual parameters of the NF Instance, and also to add/delete/replace any of the services (and their parameters) offered by the NF Instance.

-Figure 5.2.2.3.1-2: NF Profile Partial Update
+Figure 5.2.2.3.bb-1: NF Profile Partial Update